umhau/umhau.github.io/about.md

 I'm totally not responsible for anything.

 The opinons given here are irrelevant.
 The walkthroughs are going to break your system.
 All the links are broken, except the ones that host viruses.
-If you actually follow my advice, your hat will spontaneously combust and your laptop will sprout malware that starts a civil war in a third world country.
+The programs have ten-day malware that will start a civil war in a second world country.

 ### questions? comments? better ideas? comprehensive refutations?